Updated: Nov 8, 2021

 Mentors are important too.
 The industry is full of jaded people who will all tell you how difficult it is to have a career in the industry.
 So when you do meet people who inspire you or can offer useful advice in the job you plan to make your career – hold onto them.
 They will be your lifeline on jobs where you’re doing something you haven’t done before.
 I shadowed 1st AC Derrick Peters, who is a mentor and good friend to this day.

 I started at a time when sharing information wasn’t the done thing.
 Everyone was terrified you would steal their jobs.
-I was lucky enough to meet some focus pullers and 2nd AC’s who were happy to advise on technical questions, but for the most part I had to read camera manuals front to back.
+I was lucky enough to mean some focus pullers and 2nd AC’s who were happy to advise on technical questions, but for the most part I had to read camera manuals front to back.
 So it’s really nice to see that now with something like focuspullersatwork we have a platform to share information and ask questions.

 The biggest thing that will help you as an AC will be having the confidence to ask for a camera test.
 It will help you to figure out how to use any equipment you are new to and the people at the rental house will help you out too.
 I am always amazed by the number of ACs who don’t prep at all.
 It makes you messy and disorganized on the day of the shoot.